spiffyjr/spiffy-assetic/README.md

 ## Installation

-SpiffyAssetic can be installed using composer which will setup any autoloading for you.
+Spiffy\Assetic can be installed using composer which will setup any autoloading for you.

 `composer require spiffy/spiffy-asset-package`